 Capitalis Monumentalis (square capital) and Capitalis Rustica (narrow and somewhat informal) lettering that was commonly used for rendering official documents from approximately the second until the fifth century AD.
-Go to my Roman Document writing page
+Go to the Roman Document writing page

 Roman Imperial Coin Lettering

 Capitalis Monumentalis lettering which was adapted by the coin engravers of the Roman Empire and that provides excellent models for Calligraphers.
 Includes numerous exemplars and references.
-Go to my Roman Imperial Coin Lettering page.
+Go to the Roman Imperial Coin Lettering page.

 Binding Hand Written books

 A method of binding single section hand written books using commonly available materials and without using specialized bookbinding tools and equipment.
 Go to the binding hand written books page